bisdn/bisdn.github.io/examples/README.md

   +-------+      +-------+

 Extending the layer 2 domain to a layer 3 routed network can be done via the Switch VLAN Interfaces (SVI).
 These interfaces allow for routing inter-VLAN traffic, removing the need for an external router.
 Attaching these interfaces to the bridge will provide as well a gateway for a certain VLAN.
 There is a 1:1 mapping between a VLAN and a SVI.
-Creating these interfaces is done with the following commands, after creation and port attachement to the bridge.
+Creating these interfaces is done with the following commands, after creation and port attachment to the bridge.

 .. code-block:: bash